dotnet/docs/docs/framework/wpf/advanced/typography-in-wpf.md

 <a name="Rich_Typography"></a>
 ## Rich Typography
- The [!INCLUDE[TLA2#tla_opentype](../../../../includes/tla2sharptla-opentype-md.md)] font format is an extension of the [!INCLUDE[TLA#tla_truetype](../../../../includes/tlasharptla-truetype-md.md)] font format.
-The [!INCLUDE[TLA2#tla_opentype](../../../../includes/tla2sharptla-opentype-md.md)] font format was developed jointly by [!INCLUDE[TLA#tla_ms](../../../../includes/tlasharptla-ms-md.md)] and Adobe, and provides a rich assortment of advanced typographic features.
-The <xref:System.Windows.Documents.Typography> object exposes many of the advanced features of [!INCLUDE[TLA2#tla_opentype](../../../../includes/tla2sharptla-opentype-md.md)] fonts, such as stylistic alternates and swashes.
-The Windows SDK provides a set of sample [!INCLUDE[TLA2#tla_opentype](../../../../includes/tla2sharptla-opentype-md.md)] fonts that are designed with rich features, such as the Pericles and Pescadero fonts.
+ The OpenType font format is an extension of the [!INCLUDE[TLA#tla_truetype](../../../../includes/tlasharptla-truetype-md.md)] font format.
+The OpenType font format was developed jointly by [!INCLUDE[TLA#tla_ms](../../../../includes/tlasharptla-ms-md.md)] and Adobe, and provides a rich assortment of advanced typographic features.
+The <xref:System.Windows.Documents.Typography> object exposes many of the advanced features of OpenType fonts, such as stylistic alternates and swashes.
+The Windows SDK provides a set of sample OpenType fonts that are designed with rich features, such as the Pericles and Pescadero fonts.
 For more information, see [Sample OpenType Font Pack](sample-opentype-font-pack.md).

- The Pericles [!INCLUDE[TLA2#tla_opentype](../../../../includes/tla2sharptla-opentype-md.md)] font contains additional glyphs that provide stylistic alternates to the standard set of glyphs.
+ The Pericles OpenType font contains additional glyphs that provide stylistic alternates to the standard set of glyphs.
 The following text displays stylistic alternate glyphs.

  ![Text using OpenType stylistic alternate glyphs](./media/typography-in-wpf/opentype-stylistic-alternate-glyphs.gif "Text using OpenType stylistic alternate glyphs")